 Once you get involved with the painting, hours can pass by without you really noticing.
 It very often takes me longer than I think to achieve a balanced, whole picture and it never comes easily.

 The painting evolves in ways that cannot be foreseen and each painting session is a one-off process when you paint wet-into-wet.
 It can be urgent and frantic because you are keen to move the canvas towards a meaningful end result.

 Artists such as Frank Auerbach and Leon Kossoff's working methods influenced my early works and the way I work now but with much thinner paint.
 All my oil paintings are completed within one or two painting sessions but I never know how many oil painting sessions I will go through before I come across the finish line.

 While I write this, I am currently choosing the right underpainting colour for a new oil painting.
-Most of the time I start with a coloured underpainting although I have worked straight onto the white canvas.
+Most of the time my personal approach is to start with a coloured underpainting although I have worked straight onto the white canvas.